Understanding your health

 • Severe pain with complete inability to walk

-• Visible deformity in the groin area
+• Visible deformity in the groin

 • Associated urinary or testicular symptoms (could indicate a hernia)

-How to treat a strained adductor muscle?
+How to treat an adductor strain?

 Letter Principle Application for adductors